 Frequent fliers can qualify for the pass by flying 100 qualifying segments in a calendar year.
 That is not reality for our family- we love to travel- but we don’t do it quite that much!
 The way that I qualified for the pass is to open up two different Southwest Airlines credit cards in my name and then make qualifying purchases on them near the beginning of this calendar year.

-Then I popped over to the Southwest Credit Card applications and applied.
+I popped over to the Southwest Credit Card applications and applied.
 I applied for two cards in my name the first card I applied for was the Southwest Business Card and then I applied for a personal card.
-I was approved immediately through Case, and my cards arrived in about a week.
+I was approved immediately through Chase, and my cards arrived in about a week.

 Next was to grab qualifying purchases on the card.
 We have been planning to head to Costa Rica early this year, and my blogging business can pay for the (entire) trip.
 (EEEK!
 That’s a huge deal for me so I’m over here celebrating for a minute…)